Man & woman stand on a hillside in tall, burnt grass while hiking, overlooking the coast on a Tasmania small ship cruise.

 Bruny Island & Adventure Bay

 At Adventure Bay on the east coast of Bruny Island, walk along the dramatic coastal cliffs of Fluted Cape and hope to see Bennett’s Wallabies, which are endemic to Bruny Island.
 Cruising the base of these near-vertical dolerite cliffs in Xplorer tender vessels, take a close look at Penguin Island, which is connected to Fluted Cape at low tide.
 Learn about how southern right whales were almost hunted to extinction and Adventure Bay housed four whaling stations before the industry’s decline in the mid-1840s.
-The ruins can be seen on a walk to Grass Point.
+The ruins can be seen on a walk to Grassy Point.

 Maria Island National Park